Skip advert

 Polestar 2 0-62mph, top speed and acceleration

-In 2023 the Polestar 2 received some pretty serious upgrades, switching from front to rear-wheel-drive and getting a revised line-up of more powerful electric motors in the process.
-The result of this is not only punchier acceleration, but a slightly more involved driving experience.
+In 2023 the Polestar 2 received some pretty serious upgrades, switching from front to rear-wheel drive and getting a revised line-up of more powerful electric motors in the process.
+The result is both punchier acceleration and a slightly more involved driving experience.

 Advertisement - Article continues below

-Admittedly, no version of the Polestar 2 offers neck-snapping acceleration – even top models specified with the optional Performance Pack – but even entry-level Single Motor cars have enough poke for fuss-free motorway overtakes.
-Dual Motor cars should offer more grip in slippery conditions despite their rear bias and feel incredibly brisk when getting up to speed from a standstill.
+Admittedly, no version of the Polestar 2 offers neck-snapping acceleration – even top models specified with the optional Performance Pack – but entry-level Single Motor cars still have enough poke for fuss-free motorway overtakes.
+Dual Motor cars should offer more grip in slippery conditions despite their rear bias, and they feel incredibly brisk when getting up to speed from a standstill.
 That being said, the Single Motor car gets our vote, primarily for the extra range it offers.

 Handling